 Dictionaries share a common practical purpose, but their medium, decoration, and specific use varies widely as does their appeal for different types of collectors.
 A Babylonian clay tablet from Syria, circa 1600-1500 BC, provides a list of fish and was used for teaching purposes (est. $1,500-$2,500).
 A Coptic-Greek glossary, written on vellum in Egypt in the 6th or 7th century, was likely intended for use by a professional scribe in the civil service (est. $12,000-$18,000).

-There are five substantial medieval manuscript lexicons in the auction, quite a high number given that medieval dictionaries were heavily used and often read to pieces.
-One slim volume is an encyclopedic compendium of things and places mentioned in the Bible, penned in England shortly after it was compiled by the Franciscan, Bartholomaeus Anglicus, circa 1245.
+There are five substantial mediaeval manuscript lexicons in the auction, quite a high number given that mediaeval dictionaries were heavily used and often read to pieces.
+One slim volume is an encyclopaedic compendium of things and places mentioned in the Bible, penned in England shortly after it was compiled by the Franciscan, Bartholomaeus Anglicus, circa 1245.
 The entries reveal perceptions of the regions and people, for example noting the English (residents of Albion) as "well-spoken and courageous" and the Normans as "strong, brave, fine warriors and well-dressed."
 This example is one of the earliest possible translations and substantially predates any other Anglo-Norman copy (est. $12,000-$18,000).

-Papias the Grammarian is considered to have written the first modern dictionary in the 11th century: monolingual, organized alphabetically and with indications of gender, declension and pronunciation.
+Papias the Grammarian is considered to have written the first modern dictionary in the 11th century: monolingual, organised alphabetically and with indications of gender, declension and pronunciation.
 On offer is a 13th century Italian manuscript of Papias's dictionary, being the only Papias manuscript we trace on the market since 1903 (est. $25,000-$35,000).

 More than 20 incunable volumes highlight the sale, including a 1499 Greek guide for readers of Homer, edited by Marcus Musurus.
 It is a magnificent printing in a newly cut Greek fount and with decorative headpieces, initials and capitals all printed in red.
-It is one of several examples of early Greek printing in the sale, some others being the first edition of the Suda, a Byzantine encyclopedia, printed in 1499 in Milan (est. $20,000-$30,000); Hesychius of Alexandria's Lexikon, printed by Aldus in 1514 (est. $5000-8000); and Julius Pollux's Onomasticon, printed by Aldus in 1502 ($8000-$12,000).
+It is one of several examples of early Greek printing in the sale, some others being the first edition of the Suda, a Byzantine encyclopaedia, printed in 1499 in Milan (est. $20,000-$30,000); Hesychius of Alexandria's Lexikon, printed by Aldus in 1514 (est. $5000-8000); and Julius Pollux's Onomasticon, printed by Aldus in 1502 ($8000-$12,000).

 Missionary work to China in the 17th century prompted the compilation of one of the rarest and culturally significant texts in the sale: a manuscript Chinese/Spanish dictionary by Francisco Diaz (1606-1646).
 Diaz was a Dominican missionary who reached the Fuan region of China in 1635.
 His lexicographical work pre-dates by a generation the first published western Chinese grammar (1703) and is one of the earliest western-Chinese dictionaries known.